smxi :: script navigation and choices

 - update-bashrc

-- update-locales - get rid of all the extra locales sidux and other distros put in there.
+- update-locales - get rid of all the extra locales some distros put in there.

-- set-default-runlevel - change from defaults to anythign you want for your display manager startup.
+- set-default-runlevel - change from defaults to anything you want for your display manager startup.

 - alternate-print-hec - change smxi default from hit enter to continue to anything else you want.

-- default-system-kernel - select, if applicable: liquorix (requires liquorix sources present), sidux (requires sidux sources present), debian, no-kernel. no-kernel turns off pre upgrade kernel options.
+- default-system-kernel - select, if applicable: liquorix (requires liquorix sources present), aptosid (requires aptosid sources present), siduction (requires siduction sources present), debian, no-kernel. no-kernel turns off pre upgrade kernel options.
+Liquorix and Siduction sources can be added in Advanced Kernel Options.

 - restore-sources.list - convert the non Debian standard sources.list.d/ sub files back to standard sources.list single file format.
 Automatically writes contents of all files in sources.list.d/ back to sources.list and then deletes the sub files.
 Makes managing sources much easier.